 Types of Furnaces

 The two most common types of home heating systems include forced air and radiant (or boiler) systems.
-Forced air systems require ductwork to blow (or force) the heated air through in order to distribute heat to various rooms of your home.
+Forced air systems require ductwork to blow (or force) the heated air.
+This process distributes heat throughout your home.
 Radiant heating systems come in several different forms.
-They rely on boilers, which send heated water or steam through a series of pipes to radiators or baseboards, which give off heat wherever they are installed.
+These systems rely on boilers, which send heated water (steam) through a series of pipes to radiators (or baseboards).
+The radiators or baseboard provide heat wherever they are installed.
 Radiant heating systems may also transfer heat to a floor through hot water tubing installed beneath the flooring surface.

 For the purpose of this article, we are discussing forced air furnaces and not boiler heating systems.
 Additionally, eco-friendly furnace options include geothermal and solar panel systems.
 However, this article focuses on the three most popular types of furnaces: electric, gas, and oil.

-Electric furnaces are an excellent choice for areas that do not experience intense winter weather, and generally have the lowest initial upfront costs.
-Due to the costs of electricity they can be somewhat expensive to operate, but are considered to be fairly energy efficient.
+Electric furnaces are an excellent choice for areas that do not experience intense winter weather.
+Generally, electric furnaces have the lowest initial upfront costs as well.
+Due to electricity costs, these furnaces remain expensive to operate.
+However, electric furnaces are considered to be fairly energy efficient.
 In particular, electric furnaces remain energy efficient in areas where the temperature stays above freezing.
-Other benefits of electric furnaces are that they are typically small and easy to install, don’t require special venting or piping, are easy to maintain, and last for up to 15-20 years.
+Other benefits of electric furnaces include size (typically small) and ease of furnace installation.
+Plus, these furnaces don’t require special venting or piping, are easy to maintain and last for up to 15-20 years.